spookygames/gdx-spriter/README.md

 # gdx-spriter
-A [Spriter](http://www.brashmonkey.com) implementation exclusively for [LibGDX](https://libgdx.badlogicgames.com/).
+A [Spriter](http://www.brashmonkey.com) implementation exclusively for [libgdx](https://libgdx.badlogicgames.com/).
 Totally ripped off from loodakrawa's brilliant .Net implementation [SpriterDotNet](https://github.com/loodakrawa/SpriterDotNet).

 ## Yet another implementation, come on!
-gdx-spriter aims at providing the smoothest out-of-the-box experience for LibGDX aficionados.
+gdx-spriter aims at providing the smoothest out-of-the-box experience for libgdx aficionados.
-To do so, it relies on the efficiency of SpriterDotNet's design and borrows some of LibGDX's superpowers.
+To do so, it relies on the efficiency of SpriterDotNet's design and borrows some of libgdx's superpowers.

 gdx-spriter should support roughly every feature supported by SpriterDotNet.
 SCML as well as SCON formats are supported.